techservicesillinois/aws-enterprise-vpc/README.md

 ![Enterprise VPC Example diagram](https://answers.uillinois.edu/images/group180/71015/EnterpriseVPCExample.png)

-### Workstation Setup
+### AWS CloudShell Setup

-You can run this code from any workstation (even a laptop); there is no need for a dedicated deployment server.
-Since the Terraform state is kept in S3, you can even run it from a different workstation every day, so long as you carefully follow the ["golden rule of Terraform"](https://blog.gruntwork.io/how-to-use-terraform-as-a-team-251bc1104973#7fe9):
-> **"The master branch of the live [source control] repository should be a 1:1 representation of what’s actually deployed in production."**

 If you just want to deploy your VPC as quickly as possible, you can install Terraform in [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/) like this:

     mkdir -p ~/.local/bin
     export VERSION=1.0.0
     wget -P /tmp https://releases.hashicorp.com/terraform/${VERSION}/terraform_${VERSION}_linux_amd64.zip
-    unzip -d ~/.local/bin /tmp/terraform_${VERSION}_linux_amd64.zip
+    unzip -d ~/.local/bin /tmp/terraform_${VERSION}_linux_amd64.zip terraform
     terraform --version

+Then follow [`modules/bootstrap/README.md`](modules/bootstrap/README.md) if needed, check out your (customized) live infrastructure-as-code repository with e.g.

+    git clone <url>

+and continue on to "Deployment Steps" below (skipping "Workstation Setup").

-However, if you're interested in using Terraform for other infrastructure-as-code (IaC) projects beyond this one, it is worthwhile to go ahead and set up your regular workstation:
+However, if you're interested in using Terraform for other infrastructure-as-code (IaC) projects beyond this one, it is worthwhile to go ahead and set up your regular workstation.

+### Workstation Setup

+You can run this IaC from any workstation (even a laptop); there is no need for a dedicated deployment server.
+Since the Terraform state is kept in S3, you can even run it from a different workstation every day, so long as you carefully follow the ["golden rule of Terraform"](https://blog.gruntwork.io/how-to-use-terraform-as-a-team-251bc1104973#7fe9):
+> **"The master branch of the live [source control] repository should be a 1:1 representation of what’s actually deployed in production."**

+To set up your workstation:

   _Note: these instructions were written for GNU/Linux.
 Some adaptation may be necessary for other operating systems._